hibbitts-design/grav-skeleton-open-publishing-space/pages/01.blog/daring-fireball-link/item.md

 link: 'http://daringfireball.net'
 ---

-The blog skeleton also supports **Daring Fireball** style link posts.
+The open publishing skeleton also supports **Daring Fireball** style link posts.
 Simply add a link setting in your page header:

 ```
 link: http://daringfireball.net
 ```

-And your blog title becomes a link directly to that link you specified.
+And your post title becomes a link directly to that link you specified.
 Easy peasy!